 Cornerstone Connections provides a variety of recovery-based programs and services through our Recovery Community Centre in Newmarket, ON.
 Since we opened in 2016, we have been home to over 500 AA meetings, helped 100’s of clients find employment, provided hours of counselling sessions, hosted numerous Sober Socials and much, much more.
 Connections – where people in recovery come together in a safe space to access support, sober activities and join our recovery community.
 Come out to see what York region’s first recovery community has to offer!

 Our Connections Team

 Team members from Cornerstone Connections come from a variety of educational backgrounds and speciality certificates.
-From our Club Manager, Bob Waite, our unofficial Ambassador of the Recovery Community Centre, to our Counselling Team of Peter, Maureen, James, Dave and Brandon, the common thread amongst them lies in the commitment, passion and dedication they bring to making our client experience comfortable and enlightening.
-Our philosophy of Stronger Together starts with these amazing folks and is woven throughout our recovery community.
+When you enter Connections, you’ll likely be greeted by our Programs Facilitator, Shannon, and from there we can connect you to a variety of resources and team members from our Counselling Team of Peter, Maureen, Tina, Shawn and Dave, the common thread amongst them lies in the commitment, passion and dedication they bring to making our client experience comfortable and enlightening.
+Our philosophy of “together in recovery” starts with these amazing folks and is woven throughout our recovery community.

 What services will I find at Connections?

 At Cornerstone Connections, you can participate in family or individual counselling sessions, attend AA meetings, access resources to support your search for employment and housing, and attend sober social events.
 Our services include:

 Counselling – Individual and Family available on a fee for service basis.